 </LinearLayout>

-row, containing a NestedScrollView
+ListView row, containing a NestedScrollView:

 item_list_view.xml